Artilleryjoe/Quantum-Computing/shors-algorithm/README.md

-n# Shor's Algorithm for Integer Factorization
+# Shor's Algorithm for Integer Factorization

 ## Overview
-This project demonstrates Shor's quantum algorithm to factor integers efficiently, showcasing the potential impact of quantum computing on classical cryptography.
+This folder summarizes Shor's quantum algorithm for factoring integers and explores what scaling toward fault tolerance could look like with current toolchains.

 This software includes cryptographic functionality that may be subject to U.S. Export Administration Regulations (EAR).
 It is classified as EAR99 and released under a public open-source license.
 This code is intended for lawful use and research purposes only.

-## Features
+## What's inside
-- Implementation of Shor's algorithm using Qiskit
-- Factoring small composite integers (e.g., 15, 21)
-- Explanation of quantum phase estimation and modular exponentiation
+- Background notes on order finding, quantum phase estimation, and modular exponentiation.
-- Discussion on limitations with current quantum hardware

-## Requirements
-- Python 3.7+
-- Qiskit library (`pip install qiskit`)
+- Fault-tolerant scaling considerations in [`shors_fault_tolerant_scaling_experiments.md`](./shors_fault_tolerant_scaling_experiments.md).

-## How to Run
+## How to use these notes
-1. Clone the repo and navigate to this folder.
-2. Install dependencies: `pip install qiskit`
-3. Run the script: `python shors_algorithm.py`
-4. Review the output for factored integers and circuit details.

-## Background
-Shor's algorithm provides an exponential speedup over classical factoring algorithms, threatening RSA and related cryptographic schemes.
+- Build small Shor circuits in Qiskit to factor toy numbers (e.g., 15 or 21) and compare simulation results to the theoretical probability distribution.
+- Use the scaling write-up to identify where logical qubits, error correction, and circuit depth become bottlenecks.

 ## References
 - [Qiskit Textbook - Shor's Algorithm](https://qiskit.org/textbook/ch-algorithms/shor.html)

 ---